simonmichael/hledger/hledger/hledger.m4.md

 ## Interaction of valuation and queries

-When matching postings based on queries in the presence of valuation, the following happens.
+When matching postings based on queries in the presence of valuation, the following happens:

 1. The query is separated into two parts:
     1. the currency (`cur:`) or amount (`amt:`).